 - Provide Training and Protective Gear for Workers: Workers in work zones should receive proper training on safety procedures and be provided with appropriate personal protective equipment such as high-visibility clothing, hard hats, and safety glasses.

 Work zone safety matters and is a critical concern that affects everyone who uses our roads.
-By prioritizing safety through increased awareness, improved signage and traffic control, and better-designed work zones, we can reduce the number of accidents and save lives.
+By prioritizing safety through increased awareness, improved signage and traffic control, and better-designed work zones, we can reduce the number of crashs and save lives.
 Let’s work together to make our roads safer for everyone.
 Reach out for more information regarding safer roads here.
 Connect with us on Facebook and Instagram to learn more.